 Why we love the Eisenhower Matrix

 Everyone has ‘stuff’ to get done – some of it is urgent, some of it, not as much.
-And sometimes, there is just so much to do that it can be hard to know how and what to priortise.
+And sometimes, there is just so much to do that it can be hard to know how and what to prioritise.
 Enter the Eisenhower Matrix.

 As you’ve probably guessed, the name comes from President Eisenhower, from his days serving in the military.
-Tough decisions were a continuous requirement which led him to invent this now world-famous Einsenhower principle, which today helps every day people to help prioritise by urgency and importance.
+Tough decisions were a continuous requirement which led him to invent this now world-famous Eisenhower principle, which today helps every day people to help prioritise by urgency and importance.

 Here is a quick video explaining how it works: